Black & White (video game): Other versions

 An online version, Black & White: The Gathering, was in development, and would have enabled creatures to interact those of other players in a cut-down game environment over the internet.
 Lionhead planned to release Black & White: The Gathering two months before the main game's release as a free download, and it was to offer a choice of creatures.
 It would have linked with chat programs such as AOL instant messenger and ICQ and convert text to a speech bubble from the creature.
 It was intended for players to be able to upload the main game's creature into Black & White: The Gathering and its experiences to be saved into the main game.
 Another online program, Black & White Worlds, was in development.
 This would have taken place in the worlds of the main game.
 Molyneux explained that there was to be a server, whose worlds would have been set up with a match-making system and players would have been able to do battle, like last man standing.
 There was also a plan to produce Black & White Universe, in which players would have had a persistent online world.

 A PlayStation version was in development and scheduled for release in summer 2001, and a Dreamcast version in late 2001.
 Both were cancelled.
-PlayStation 2 and Xbox versions were due for release in 2002.
+The PlayStation version was in development by Blade Interactive Studios and was going to be published by Midas Interactive and Bethesda Softworks.PlayStation 2 and Xbox versions were due for release in 2002.
 Versions for the Game Boy Color and Game Boy Advance were proposed, but never materialised.
 A company called M4 was to have co-developed them alongside Lionhead, but Electronic Arts were not interested in the Game Boy versions.
 Molyneux stated that the Dreamcast version was cancelled because it was taking time to convert the game for the platform, and development had not progressed far enough for it to be worth continuing as interest in the platform was declining.
 Versions for Linux and BeOS were mooted, but were not greenlit by any prospective publisher.

+A spinoff of the series, Black & White Creatures was announced for the Nintendo DS in May 2005.
+While the original was a large scale god game for PC platforms, the DS version was more of a smaller scale pet simulator adaption of the original concept.
+A very early 20% complete version of the game was playable at E3 2005, but the game was eventually cancelled.
+A similarly very early, barely playable build of the game leaked onto the internet in 2021.
+A PlayStation Portable version was also announced, but never released.